german-zarate/inkflow-ai-convert/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🔭 Future Features <a name="future-features"></a>
-Here are some potential future features that InkFlow AI Converter consider implementing to further enhance its services:
+Here are some potential future features that InkFlow AI convert consider implementing to further enhance its services:
 - [ ] **_Multi-Language Support:_** Expand AI transcription capabilities to recognize and convert content in multiple languages, catering to a global audience.
 - [ ] **_Advanced Formatting Options:_** Introduce formatting tools to allow users to customize the appearance of their converted digital text, such as font styles, colors, and alignments.
 - [ ] **_Handwriting Recognition Customization:_** Offer users the ability to train the AI model to recognize their unique handwriting style more accurately over time.